hassansecfix/policy-edit/data/updated_policy_instructions_v5.0_context_aware.md

 ---

+## Final Output Requirements

 **CRITICAL: Output ONLY the JSON structure.
+Do NOT include any validation results or processing details.**

+**DO NOT include:**

+- Question count verification
+- Form type detection
+- Rule-relevant data checklist
+- Complete dataset verification
+- Any internal validation results
+- Processing steps or methodology
+- Explanatory text outside the JSON

+**The output must be clean JSON starting directly with the metadata and operations structure.**

-Do NOT include any validation results or processing details.
-Use smart_replace for grammar-sensitive operations and traditional replace for simple substitutions.**
+Use smart_replace for grammar-sensitive operations and traditional replace for simple substitutions.